pallene-lang/pallene/doc/manual.md

 Pallene arrays are implemented as Lua tables, and Pallene also uses the same syntax for array creation:

-    local xs:{integer} = {10, 20, 30}
+    local xs:{float} = {1.0, 2.0, 3.0}

+Unlike Lua, reading from an "out of bounds" index produces a run-time type error instead of returning `nil`.

-One important thing to know about array literals in Pallene is that they must be acompanied by a type annotation.
+One important thing to know about array literals in Pallene is that they must be accompanied by a type annotation.
-Pallene cannot infer their type otherwise
+Pallene cannot infer their type otherwise because expressions like the empty list `{}` don't have an obvious best type.

     -- This produces a compile-time error
-    -- "missing type hint for array or record initializer" local xs = {10, 20, 30}
+    -- "missing type hint for array or record initializer" local xs = {1.0, 2.0, 3.0}

-Reading from an "out of bounds" index produces a run-time type error instead of returning `nil`.
+Nevertheless, Pallene is still able to infer then type of an  array literal if they appear as an argument to a function, or in another position in the program that has a known expected type.

+    local result = sum_floats({1.0, 2.0, 3.0})

 ### Functions